 So, after having more than one go at adapting to the new normal, here’s my advice to all those dads who are still trying to make sense of navigating these times.

 Foster, Sustain, and Nurture Your Care Team

 Men are notoriously bad at cultivating and sustaining intimate friendships and support networks.
-US Surgeon General Vivek Murthy has written and spoken extensively on the epidemic of loneliness and its health impacts.
+U.S. Surgeon General Vivek Murthy has written and spoken extensively on the epidemic of loneliness and its health impacts.
 Reporter and author Billy Baker has noted that as men age, social isolation often increases as demands of work and family take precedence over personal connections.

-This past winter, I spent time in person with my best friend for the first time since the pandemic began.
+Recently I spent time in person with my best friend for the first time since the pandemic began.
 He lives in another part of the country but had come back to New Hampshire to visit his parents.
 We had barely spoken during the pandemic, both wrestling with significant personal challenges and stressors with the lockdown.
 As we walked in the woods, we opened ourselves up to each other – what the last couple of years had been like, how we had made it through, what we were still struggling with, and the sense that now more than ever, we needed each other.
 We committed to be more intentional in staying connected and to the closeness that had been a central tenet of our relationship for the past 30+ years.

 Embrace Radical Acceptance of Life As It Is

 The first time we met with my son’s oncologist, they asked what we hoped for in our son’s treatment.
 My answer was quick and straightforward: “I want my Father’s Day back.”
 In that instance, I was not just asking for any Father’s Day – I wanted the day I expected before my son’s seizure changed everything.
 It took time to recognize that such a request was impossible.
 Don’t get me wrong – every Father’s Day has enormous meaning, and I am unbelievably grateful for each.
 But our lives are not what they would have been had my son not had cancer – and nothing will change that.